getodk/central-backend/docs/api.md

 The `xmlFormId`, however, must exactly match that of the Form overall, or the request will be rejected.

+Starting from Version 2022.3, a Draft Form can also create or update a Dataset by defining Dataset schema in the Form definition.
+State of the Dataset and its Properties is dependent on the state of the Form, see [Create Form request](#reference/forms/forms/creating-a-new-form) for more details.

 + Parameters
     + ignoreWarnings: `false` (boolean, optional) - Defaults to `false`.
 Set to `true` if you want the form to be created even if the XLSForm conversion results in warnings.